gauravpatil123/IMDb-Dataset-Visualization-PFCH/README.md

 I have constructed network graph of different professions and movies during the year 2021-2022.
 The professions include Actor, Actresses, Directors and Writers.
-Once the graphs were constructed I dumped them to the csv files and used Gephi to create netwrok graph visualizations from the csv files.
+Once the graphs were constructed I dumped them to the csv files and used Gephi to create network graph visualizations from the csv files.

 **Datasets**</br>
 I used the datasets from the IMDb Api.
 The documentation and download links for